pankiikust/input_src/README.md

 ```
 Destroys the input after no longer used, you will no longer be able to access it after this has been called, By default when you destroy the input manually either from the `ResetOnSpawn` or somewhere else, it can do the job but sometimes they're not properly cleaned since there could be a task running it aswell

+> [!IMPORTANT]
-it is recommended that you stop functions from running before calling this, otherwise memory leaks can occur especially if called at the time threads are still yielding
+> it is recommended that you stop functions from running before calling this, otherwise memory leaks can occur especially if called at the time threads are still yielding

 __________
 ## __EVENTS